Empower Yourself and Your Business with Food Safety

 Transport vehicles

-To ensure safe transport and delivery of food you should make sure:
+To ensure safe transport and delivery of food, you should make sure:

 - the delivery vehicle and transport boxes are cleaned thoroughly prior to each delivery